 We picked up a rental vehicle in Cairns and drove from there to the river.
 This was in mid-August, which is high time for Far North Queensland.
 As part of Australia’s northern tropics, the area receives the most visitors during its less humid “dry season,” which lasts from May to October.
 That said, we didn’t bother booking anything in advance, and had no trouble getting a spot on a cruise when we arrived.

-Besides us, there were probably around 10 other people on the boat, plus one guide.
-We moved down the river at a slow, almost lazy pace; everything around us was still and quiet.
+Our cruise boat was quite small, but so was our group.
+Besides us, there were probably around 10 other people, plus one guide.
+We set off down the river at a slow, almost lazy pace; everything was still and quiet, except for the occasional rustle of leaves in the wind and the buzzing of a few insects.
 Our anticipation was palpable.

-According to our guide, they were only sitting so close together because they were roughly the same size.
+According to our guide, these two were only sitting so close together because they were roughly the same size.
 Crocodiles will eat any other crocodile they can overpower; mothers will even eat their own offspring after a certain age.
-With that in mind, it’s in the best interest of the little guys to steer clear of their larger counterparts.
+Needless to say, it’s in the best interest of the little guys to steer clear of their larger counterparts.